Abhinash-Singh-4544/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-In this repository I mainly focus on data structures and algorithms problems
+In this repository I mainly focus on data structures and algorithmics problems